The Merchant Importer enables you to create new merchant accounts in your CRM automatically by uploading a CSV file with the merchant data.

 Step 3.
 Map Fields

-In the top-right corner of the mapping tab, select what will happen if the CSV file contains a merchant whose MID number is already registered with a merchant account in IRIS CRM:
+In the top-right corner of the mapping tab, select what will happen if the CSV file contains a merchant whose MID number is already registered with a merchant account in the CRM:

 Select "Don't Import" if you want the Merchant Importer to ignore such merchants during the import.

 In case you want the Merchant Importer to update the information on that merchant account (by inserting the new values found in the CSV file into the merchant's fields), then select "Update":

 If you wish to automatically assign user splits during the import process, then map each CSV username column (e.g. Username1, Username2, Username3) to the "Username" field in the CRM:

 Similarly, map each "Split" column in the CSV file (e.g. Split1, Split2, Split3) to the "Split" field in the CRM.

 After you select "Split" in the middle column, another drop-down menu will automatically appear in the column on the right.
 You can use that last menu to select the CSV username column that will be associated with the split:

 In the above example, the split value listed in the "Split1" column will be assigned to the username listed under the "Username1" column in the CSV file (a similar mapping exists for the "Split2" and "Split3" columns).

 After you finish mapping your fields, click Save & Continue in order to move on to the next step of the import process.